 According to the writers of Aladdin, Jafar, the film's Big Bad, is essentially a male version of Maleficent.
 What makes those two villains similar is the fact that they both wield magic powers, they both wear long, flowing black robes, they both carry staffs in their arms, they both have birds for henchmen, and they both turn intoreptilian monsters at the end of their respective films.
 Ironically, according to the show House of Mouse, Maleficent actually ended up falling in love with Hades of all people!

-Game of Thrones: Sansa Stark — Loras Tyrell.
+Sansa Stark — Ser Loras Tyrell.
 Although neither of them are fully aware of the other's suffering in "The Climb," Sansa (an aspiring Princess Classic) and Loras (an aspiring Knight In Shining Armour) have learned the hard way that life isn't a fairy tale.
-Both of them carried romantic ideals, believing that they would "live happily ever after" with their beloved Baratheon ("Prince Charming" Joffrey for Sansa, "The Good King" Renly for Loras).
+Both of them carried romantic ideals, believing that they would "live Happily Ever After" with their beloved Baratheon ("Prince Charming" Joffrey for Sansa, "The Good King" Renly for Loras).
 Both have been crushed emotionally when their dreams transformed into nightmares (Joffrey turned out to be a sadistic psychopath and executed Sansa's father, while Renly was murdered not long after Loras pushed him to become king).
+Both have called Joffrey a monster.

 An unusual variant of this trope is present in Kaizoku Sentai Gokaiger: Due to the series' gimmick, the costumes and powers of various past Rangers who were female are now in use by male Rangers, complete with an appropriately gender-flipped costume.